Illizi: Transport

 Illizi lies on the N3 national highway, which leads north to In Amenas and Touggourt and south to Djanet.

 The town is served by Takhamalt Airport, with flights to Ghardaïa and Ouargla.

 Economy

 The commune of Illizi includes five villages generating their own solar energy as part of a project to introduce solar energy to Algeria: Tihahiout, Ifni, Imehrou, Oued Semen, and Tamadjert.

 Education

 8.4% of the population has a tertiary education (the highest rate in the province), and another 15.7% has completed secondary education.
 The overall literacy rate is 78.1%, and is 85.2% among males and 69.0% among females.

+Sports

+The city is home to CSSW Illizi, an amateur side which plays in the south-east group of the Inter-Régions Division, the third tier of the Algerian football pyramid.

 Localities

 The commune is composed of eight localities: